IDontReallyCode/HAR/README.md

 # HAR

+## NOTE
+- [] I found a better way to calculate RV for pandas DataFrames.
+I will update the code.
+- [] I should better document or at least provide an example for using this without DataFrames and sticking with numpy arrays.
+- [] I would like to include cupy arrays as well
+- [] The current code allows using external factors.
+I will provide an example of that.

+## Description
 My implementation of Heterogenous Auto-Regressive (HAR) model for forecasting Realised Volatility

 This is developped as a set of simple functions to allow for better flexibility and control.